Skip to Content

 Step 1: Secure Your Dremel Or Stone

 The first step in cutting your obsidian with a Dremel is to find out how you would prefer to do that.
-If you wish to hold your stone and anchor your Dremel, you can use a stand or a vise to secure it.
+If you wish to hold your stone and anchor your Dremel, you can use a stand or a vice to secure it.

 Step 2: Make Sure You Have Water With You